Read our Frequently Asked Questions (FAQs) to find more about wormeries and composting.

 Flies should find it rather difficult to get into your Wormery, however Wormeries can sometimes provide a good breeding environment for them if they are inadvertently introduced with some waste.

 If you do end up having a problem with flies you can use an organic flyspray to kill their lifecycle.
 Instructions on how to deal with this are provided in the instruction booklet.

 All of our Wormeries are provided with very comprehensive, easy to follow, instructions which contain hints and tips on successfully operating your Wormery.

 A handful of waste takes just a few weeks to compost.
-However you need to build up a good amount of compost to make harvesting it easy and worthwhile.
-Typically it takes around a year to fill the Wormery with compost (with The Worm Works you obviously harvest each tray more frequently).
-This is because the majority of food waste is liquid content which is released from the food and comes out the tap as the liquid feed.
+However, you need to build up a good amount of compost to make harvesting it easy and worthwhile.
+Typically, it takes around a year to fill the Original Wormery with compost (with The Tiger Wormery you obviously harvest each tray more frequently).
+This is because most of food waste is liquid content which is released from the food and comes out the tap as the concentrated liquid feed.

 This is typically within around 10 – 12 weeks.
 Though it could be quicker, or longer, depending on the amount and type of food you’re putting in and the time of year (or rather prevailing weather and temperature).
 Once the liquid starts to come through you generally tap it off every 3-4 weeks.